 Giving millennials access to the tools they want will help attract and retain top young talent.
 Most millennials grew up in a world revolving around search and quick access to information.
-With access to Google, Wikipedia and more, all from a mobile device for instant gratification, the millennial workforce is more frustrated when they can’t easily find company information.
+With Google, Wikipedia, and an endless stream of online content constantly available on mobile devices, the millennial workforce is more frustrated when they can’t easily find company information.
 Furthermore, learning that a company hasn’t caught up technology-wise can be a red flag for a younger workforce that is used to readily-accessible information.

 Creates an Accessible Culture